Dano-Swedish War (1501–1512): Sack of Turku

-The Sack of Turku occurred from 2–7 August of 1509.
+The Sack of Turku occurred from 2–7 August 1509.
 A Danish force under the command of Otto Ruud snuck past Åbo's (Turku's) defenses at night, after which the Danes landed on the shore and spread out into the city.
 They would kill anyone they encountered, also plundering the cathedral, taking many valuables after which they departed on 7 August.
-In his report to Sten Sture the Younger on 16 August, Bishop Johannes Olvainpoika writes about how the Danes caused "immense and irreparable damage" during their attack on the cathedral.
+In his report to Sten Sture the Younger on 16 August, Bishop Johannes Olavi writes about how the Danes caused "immense and irreparable damage" during their attack on the cathedral.

 On 2–3 August, the Danish forces under the command of Otto Ruud (spelled Otto Ruuth in the chronicle) snuck past the castle guards unnoticed while everyone else was asleep and sailed up the Aura River, eventually reaching Åbo.
 They spread out through the city, and eventually with a "horrible noise and with a terrible sound of drums and piercing trumpets" woke everyone up, in order to induce panic according to Bishop Juusten's chronicle.
 Once inside, they plundered the town, and killed the people inside and anyone who resisted, along with the more important people there.
 They most likely attacked the town's cathedral first, stealing the bishop's mitre, crosier, as well as books, copper, tin, iron, and items of all kinds.
 It is also probable that Ruud, along with elite troops, took the task of taking the richest treasure chamber.
 The Danes also kidnapped several of the residents, taking them back to Copenhagen.
 Otto Ruud would also stay in Åbo until Tuesday, taking more of the town's goods and putting them on his ships.
 The ornaments on the cathedral were also taken.
 Despite the chronicle's young age in comparison to the event, the main details have been confirmed by contemporary sources.

-In a letter to regent Sten Sture the Younger on 16 August of the same year, Johannes Olvainpoika spoke of the Danes' actions in the cathedral.
+In a letter to regent Sten Sture the Younger on 16 August of the same year, Johannes Olavi spoke of the Danes' actions in the cathedral.
 He claimed that they had done "immense and irreparable damage" by stealing chalices holy images, his staff, along with other church possessions.